 First opened in 1946, it features a trail through old-growth forests, a gondola ride along the tree canopies (called the Sky Trail), and an outdoor collection of redwood carvings.
 There is also a museum dedicated to indigenous culture located adjacent to the gift shop, and a forest-themed restaurant located across the street from the Trees of Mystery.
 My favorite part of the attraction, though, was the gigantic Paul Bunyan statue, accompanied by his blue ox, Babe, that greets visitors near the entrance to the trail.
 It certainly is worth a visit!

-Experience the Tour-Thru Tree
+Experience a Redwood National Park icon, the Tour-Thru Tree

 Travelers have been visiting the redwood forests long before the national park was established.
 One of the relics of tourism in this area are the drive through trees – redwood trees that have been cut to allow cars to drive through.

 The environmentalist in me cringes at the thought of damaging such a natural wonder.
 However, the traveler in me was curious about what it would actually be like to drive through a tree.
 Fortunately, there are a few trees in the area that you can do this.
 We chose the Tour-Thru Tree near Klamath.
 For just $5, you can drive your car through the tree, and even pose for a picture!

 Drive the Newton B. Drury Scenic Parkway

 Speaking of driving, there are several scenic drives around Redwood National Park, but our favorite was the Newton B. Drury Scenic Parkway.
 It’s a winding road that runs through Prairie Creek Redwoods State Park, in between the towns of Klamath and Orick.